No Vacation Nation

 Working Ourselves to Death

 There are health consequences for those missed days of leisure.
-The sedentary nature of office work and more hours spent in the chair means we’re dying younger.
+The sedentary nature of office work means we’re dying younger.
 A study in the Annals of Internal Medicine likens the health risk to that of smoking.

 All Work and No Play Means Less Work

-You might think all that extra work at least makes up uber-productive, but it doesn’t.
+You might think all that extra work makes us uber-productive, but it doesn’t.
 One study shows that managers could not discern between employees who worked long hours and those who just pretended to.
-And there was no evidence those who worked fewer hours were accomplishing less.
+There was no evidence those who worked fewer hours were accomplishing less.

-If all this overtime is ruining our health and is not increasing productivity, perhaps it’s time for a change, especially when you consider the fact that stressed, overworked employees perform worse and create an increased burden on employer-provided medical benefits.
+If all this overtime is ruining our health and isn’t increasing productivity, perhaps it’s time for a change, especially when you consider the fact that stressed, overworked employees perform worse and create an increased burden on employer-provided medical benefits.